louist87/Scrappy/README.md

 On rare occasions, scrappy has trouble inferring the TV series.
 When this happens, simply pass the TVDB id number to the `tvdbid` argument when initializing `Scrape`.
 Doing so guaratees that the series is correctly detected.

 Be sure to set the `lang` parameter to the correct value, as well.
 Shows will likely not be found on TheTVDB if you're searching for a show with the incorrect language!
-This parameter defaults to `en`.
+By default, all languages are searched.

 ```python
 scrape = scrappy.Scrape('*kaamelott*', tvdbid='79175', lang='fr')  # tvdbid should be str